bichotll/radio/README.md

 npm install
 ```

-In case you are reviewing this task, I recommend you to open a new tab to run the server.
+In case you are reviewing this task, I recommend you to open a new terminal tab to run the server.

 ```
 node server/